History & Goals

 An interested group of car modelers decided the time was right to get something going again in Ottawa.
 The first 3 shows were held at the Civitan Hall in Almonte Ontario.
 It was felt we could get more facility for our dollar going outside of Ottawa and the hall was superb.

-Our shows have been a success, but it was felt that there was no room to grow having the show there.
+Our shows had been a success, but it was felt that there was no room to grow having the show there.

 The 2nd event was held during a monsoon, the 3rd on a weather perfect September Sunday. the number of entrants and models was virtually the same so we concluded it was time to change the location.